The cones of g-vectors: Introduction

-With this reason, we focus on $\Cone\{\ind(\mathbb{N}g)\}$ which is called the \textit{cone of} $g$.
-Due to technical reasons, we have modified the conjecture as mentioned earlier and proposed a remarkably similar version. \begin{conjecture} Let $g$ be a g-vector.
-Then, $[g]_{\TF}^{\circ}= \Cone^{\circ}\{\ind(\mathbb{N}g)\}$. \end{conjecture} In this paper, we present our findings about the cones of g-vectors and provide answers to the above conjecture.
+For this reason, we focus on $\Cone\{\ind(\mathbb{N}g)\}$ which is called the \textit{cone of} $g$.
+Due to technical reasons (for instance, see Theorem \ref{962650431975}), we have modified the conjecture mentioned in the paragraph above, and proposed the following slightly modified version. \begin{conjecture} Let $g$ be a g-vector.
+Then, $[g]_{\TF}^{\circ}= \Cone^{\circ}\{\ind(\mathbb{N}g)\}$. \end{conjecture} The main purpose of this paper is to study the cones of g-vectors and provide answers to the above conjecture.
 As the first result, we confirm Conjecture \ref{362256186221} for tame g-vectors in any finite-dimensional algebra. \begin{theorem}[\ref{376103330122}] Let $g$ be a tame g-vector.
 Then

-\end{theorem} Secondly, for an arbitrary g-vector $g$, it is established that the cone of $g$ is a simplicial rational polyhedral convex cone.
-This allows us to prove Proposition \ref{061272712412}. \begin{theorem}[\ref{076273627938} and \ref{355706191811}] Let $g$ be a g-vector.
-Then, there exists $t\in\mathbb{N}$ such that $tg$ satisfies the ray condition (refer to \cite[Definition 2.20]{HY25}) and
+\end{theorem} Secondly, for an arbitrary g-vector $g$, we establish that the cone of $g$ is a simplicial rational polyhedral convex cone.
+This allows us to prove Proposition \ref{061272712412}, which provides a necessary condition for Conjecture \ref{362256186221}. \begin{theorem}[\ref{076273627938} and \ref{355706191811}] Let $g$ be a g-vector.
+Then, there exists $t\in\mathbb{N}$ such that $tg$ satisfies the ray condition (refer to \cite[Definition 2.20]{HY25}), and